 Big Damn Heroes: Michael is this to the training camp and his arrival helped save the novice mages and three members of the Senior Council.

 Cannot Tell a Lie: The Faery Queens Maeve and Lily.
-This doesn't stop them from manuvering things to not only help save Molly's life but many other in-training wizards and members of the Senior Council.
+This doesn't stop them from maneuvering things to not only help save Molly's life but many other in-training wizards and members of the Senior Council.
 And Lily telling the Merlin facts which are true From a Certain Point of View.

 Chew Bubblegum: As Harry busts into a theater, trying to get the phobophages inside to attack him, he shouts "And I'm all out of bubblegum!"

-Drunk on the Dark Side: The young warlock at the start of the book is this, by Merlin's words.
+The young warlock at the start of the book is this, by Merlin's words.
 He either personally killed or brainwashed his family to kill each other.
 Merlin firmly believed the young man he once was is dead and gone.

 Harry himself worries that he might be this when he neglects checking on civilians so that he can beat up a Xenomorph.

-Foreshadowing: At the convention Molly is working at the printer has been acting up quite a bit as of late.
+At the convention Molly is working at the printer has been acting up quite a bit as of late.
 And it isn't just when Harry's around.

-Full Name Ultimatum: Though not yelled when Michael sees Molly for the first time in several weeks and finds her hair pink and she has visible tatoos and piercings, he says in a hushed voice, "Margaret Katherine Amanda Carpenter."
+Full Name Ultimatum: Though not yelled when Michael sees Molly for the first time in several weeks and finds her hair pink and she has visible tattoos and piercings, he says in a hushed voice, "Margaret Katherine Amanda Carpenter."

 Gambit Pileup: The plot is initially presented as an investigation by Harry into attacks by the phages against the horror movie convention, but it rapidly becomes much more complex when Thomas starts acting secretive and tails Harry around town, then the Sidhe Ladies start plucking strings, and it gets even muddier when Madrigal Raith gets involved, planning to sell Harry on Ebay for profit.
 By the end of the book, it looks like Lily manipulates Harry into going into Arctis Tor, while Maeve manipulated Harry into Arctis Tor and slowed down time in the region to trap the armies of Winter so Summer could attack, and it is hinted that the entire thing might have been arranged by Mab, and then at the trial at the very end of the book it appears the entire bloody thing was planned by the Gatekeeper.
 And to top it all off, at the very, very end of the trial, Michael shows up, having saved Luccio, Ebenazar, and the rest of the Senior Council, alongside the Summer Court intervening in a battle between the Council and the Red Court, saving the day, which may mean that everything was planned by God.
 And the Black Council was apparently involved at one level or another, somewhere, and the Denarians make a small cameo somewhere in this screwball of a mess.
 Just as planned.